leo-valdez/find-shape/README.md

 1) First we collect the data.

-2)Understand how the image data would look if ploted.
+2) Understand how the image data would look if ploted.

 3) Convert the image into pixel array form.

-4)Thresholding of the image in data collected, i.e converting image to greyscale based on:
+4) Thresholding of the image in data collected, i.e converting image to greyscale based on:

     Initial threshold value, typically the mean 8-bit value of the original image